espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

 ESP32-S2 Series
 ----------------

 ESP32-S2 AT uses two UART ports: UART0 is used to download firmware and log output; UART1 is used to send AT commands and receive AT responses.
-Please note that connection to CTS and RTS is optional, depending on whether you want to use hardware flow control.

 .. list-table:: ESP32-S2 Series Hardware Connection Pinout
-   :widths: 35 20 25
    :header-rows: 1

    * - Function of Connection
-     - Interface
+     - ESP Board Pins
-     - Pins
+     - Other Device Pins
-   * - Download/Log output
+   * - Download/Log output :sup:`1`
      - UART0
-     -
+         * GPIO44 (RX)
-       * TX:  GPIO43
+         * GPIO43 (TX)
+     - PC
+         * TX
-       * RX:  GPIO44
+         * RX
-   * - AT command/response
+   * - AT command/response :sup:`2`
      - UART1
-     -
-       * TX:  GPIO17
-       * RX:  GPIO21
+         * GPIO21 (RX)
+         * GPIO17 (TX)
-       * CTS: GPIO20
+         * GPIO20 (CTS)
-       * RTS: GPIO19
+         * GPIO19 (RTS)
+     - USB to serial converter
+         * TX
+         * RX
+         * RTS
+         * CTS

+**Note** 1: Connection between individual pins of the ESP board and the PC is already established internally on the ESP board.
+You only need to provide USB cable between the board and PC.

+**Note** 2: Connection between CTS/RTS is optional, depending on whether you want to use hardware flow control.

 .. figure:: ../../_static/esp32-s2-hw-connection.png
    :align: center